-The soothing sound of a babbling brook, the turning of water, the serene setting it creates amplifies the enjoyment we find in our landscapes.
+The soothing sound of a babbling brook, the turning of water, and the serene setting it creates amplify the enjoyment we find in our landscapes.
 The big question is what happens to that water feature after sundown?

 Most everyone finds their days filled with work and tasks that need to be accomplished before heading home.
 It usually isn’t until later in the day when people have a chance to unwind and enjoy their water features.